CDixon0416/Notes/Notes/Security+-2023/Security+.md

             - Malware that uses cryptography to be able to encrypt all of your personal information for a ransom

       - Trojans and RATs
+         - Trojans
+            - Malware that masquerades as a legitimate program or file
+         - RAT
+            - Remote Access Trojan or Remote Administration Tool

       - Rootkits
          - Can be present in any OS
          - Normally modifies the kernel of the OS not the filesystem of the OS

       - Spyware
+         - More malicious than adware
+         - Used to spy on the user to gain information about them or their habits

       - Bots and Botnets
          - Automation of system by malware